 Some of East Dallas' best 'cue is smoked low and slow at the Smoky Rose.
 And as fortuitous coincidences go, this place also features one of the best patios and some of the best cocktails you'll find at a barbecue restaurant, period.
 The setting is as brilliant here as the meat is tender, with dining rooms clad in brick and Texas limestone, as well as the chandeliers hanging from the trees outside and the beautiful front garden.
 This is the champagne of local barbecue joints, and founder David Cash shouldn't mind that description one bit.

 Hurtado put Arlington on the Texas barbecue map, y'all.
 They were listed as one of the "best of the rest" (a designation that basically just means they were outside the top-10) on the most recent Texas Monthly 50-best list, and for great reason.
 This is one of the places at the forefront of innovation in the Texas barbecue scene, mixing the greatness of traditional Central Texas barbecue flavors with some amazing flavors from South of the Border.
 Try their birria tacos and be sure to pair them with their elote, the best side on Hurtado's ever-expanding menu.
 They also do a the best BBQ brisket burger in town — they call it the Big Mike.
 Their El Jefe combo platter ($40) is one of the best values in town as well and includes a third of a pound each of prime brisket, pork spare ribs, sausage, pork belly burnt ends, pulled pork, turkey breast and two sides of your choice.
-They also recently opened a second location in Little Elm, so the word is out on Hurtado in all corners of the Metroplex!
+They also recently opened a second location in Fort Worth AND inside Globe Life Field, so you can get your BBQ fix during Rangers' games!